hkleungai/Course-project-on-threejs-game-comp4451/proposal/proposal.md

 ## **Implementations**
 - ThreeJS + WebGL as base framework
-  - Material layout with light effect could turn such 2D game into a pseudo-3D game
+  - Material layout with light effect
   - Javascript $-$ Possibility for extending into a web framework-based application
 - Several programming challenges that have to be overcome
   - AI-player design